postmanlabs/labs-docs/v6/postman/working_with_APIs/managing_apis.md

 You can create different API versions from a specific version of your API.
 For more information on this, refer to the section [Creating API versions](/docs/v6/postman/working_with_apis/versioning-an-api).

-**Note:** Free user can create up to three APIs, pro up to 10 and enterprise users up to 100.
+**Note:** Free users can create up to three APIs, Pro users up to 10 and Enterprise users up to 100.

 ### Opening and viewing an API